RickyRomero/shutup-extension-i18n/README.md

 # shutup-extension-i18n
 Contains localizations for the Shut Up browser extensions.
-To contribute, you can find the file for your language, make your changes, and submit a pull request.
+To contribute, you can find the file for your language in the `data` directory, make your changes, and submit a pull request.

 When creating a new translation, please start from the base messages.json and description_from_webstore.txt files in the root of `data/chrome`.